TALKING TO YOUR DOCTOR

 • How long should I take this medicine?

-• Are there cheaper alternatives with the same active substance?
+• Are there cheaper substitutes with the same active ingredient?

 • Should I take this with food or on an empty stomach?